mmu-webdesign/Level4-web-term-1/CSS/css01/07-big-concepts.md

 </figcaption>
 </figure>

-- The inheritance works here because we wouldn't the flow of these styles to stop just because parts of the paragraph are inside other (inline) elements.
+- The inheritance works here because we wouldn't want the flow of these styles to stop just because parts of the paragraph are inside other (inline) elements.

 <!-- end div -->